aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

 |![todo:image_alt_text](page-setup-and-printing-options_1.png)|

 1. Create a worksheet with some data in Microsoft Excel:
    1. Open a new workbook in Microsoft Excel.
-   1. Add some data.
+   2. Add some data.
-1. Set page setup options:
+2. Set page setup options:
    Apply page setup options to the file.
 Below is a screenshot of the default options, before the new options are applied.

 |**Default page setup options.**|
 | :- |
 |![todo:image_alt_text](page-setup-and-printing-options_2.png)|

-1. Download and install Aspose.Cells:
+3. Download and install Aspose.Cells:
    1. [Download](https://downloads.aspose.com/cells/cpp) Aspose.Cells for C++.
-   1. Install it on your development computer.
+   2. Install it on your development computer.
    All Aspose components, when installed, work in evaluation mode.
 The evaluation mode has no time limit and it only injects watermarks into produced documents.
-1. Create a project:
+4. Create a project:
    1. Start Visual Studio.
-   1. Create a new console application.
+   2. Create a new console application.
       This example will show a C++ console application.
-1. Add references:
+5. Add references:
-   1. This example uses Aspose.Cells so add a reference to that component to the project.
+   1. This example uses Aspose.Cells, so add a reference to that component to the project.
 For example:
       …\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll
-1. Write the application that invokes the API:
+6. Write the application that invokes the API:

 ```cpp
 #include <iostream>